m-sebastiyan/chromestore.js/README.md

 =============
 Chromestore.js is a simple javascript filesystem API for the Chrome browser.

-It provides support for persistent file storage in the browser.
+It provides support for temporary file storage in the browser.

 The API provides an easy to use interface for:
 - Creating files and directories